avichaljadeja2002/omni-planner/Tailored Engineering Standards for Senior Project.md

 ## 3. Assess Alternatives for Obtaining Software System Elements.
 ### a.
 Determine technologies required for each element composing the software system.
 #### a. 'g'
 #### b.
 XP states: "Simplicity is the most intensely intellectual of the XP values.
 To make a system simple enough to gracefully solve only today’s problem is hard work.
 Yesterday’s simple solution may be fine today, or it may look simplistic or complex."
-You must make a judgement call when it comes to determining technologies used in the system.
+You must make a judgment call when it comes to determining technologies used in the system.
 #### c.
-We try to use the simplist solutions possible, for example, using Expo GO is quite simple, but probably not the best solution.
+We try to use the simplest solutions possible, for example, using Expo GO is quite simple, but probably not the best solution.
 ### b.
 Identify candidate alternatives for the software system elements.
 #### a. 'e'
 #### b.
 XP talks about design alternatives: "They would sit for hours, talking about each of their ideas in turn.
 By the time they were tired of talking, they could have implemented all the alternatives twice."
 It talks about the importance of alternatives but emphasizes to not spend too much time on them.